constellation-daq/Constellation/docs/reference/cxx/satellite/data.md

 variable to the satellite.
 In the satellite's `initialize` function, {cpp:func}`SingleDataReceiver::initializing() <constellation::data::SingleDataReceiver::initializing()>` needs to be called at the end to read the framework internal configuration parameters.
+In the satellite's `launching` function, {cpp:func}`SingleDataReceiver::launching() <constellation::data::SingleDataReceiver::launching()>` needs to be called at the end to find the sending satellite via CHIRP.
 In the satellite's `starting` function, {cpp:func}`SingleDataReceiver::starting() <constellation::data::SingleDataReceiver::starting()>` needs to be called to receive the Begin-of-Run (BOR) message, which includes the sending satellite's configuration.
 In the satellite's `stopping` function, {cpp:func}`SingleDataReceiver::stopping() <constellation::data::SingleDataReceiver::stopping()>`